SaanilTaneja/AI-Project-Risk-Prediction/README.md

-# AI-Powered Risk Prediction Model for Successful IT Project Management
+# AI Risk Prediction for IT Project Management

 ## 🧠 Project Overview